 Assessment Criteria: Skills Demonstration – 50%, Examination – 50%

 Infection Prevention & Control

-- Have an understanding of the importance of infection prevention and control in the healthcare area, in providing a healthy environment for patients, staff and visitors
+- To facilitate the learner, develop an understanding of the importance of infection prevention and control in the provision of a healthy environment for patients, staff and visitors.

 Assessment Criteria: Skills Demo – 40%, Learner Record – 20%, Examination – 40%

 Students studying Communications Level 5 will be able to do with the following: